-CogniFit has been working hard this year to continue providing our users with the highest quality games and activities.
-Ane one of our newest additions is a fun and challenging mathematical game called Digits.
+CogniFit works hard to continue providing our users with the highest quality games and activities with new releases every week.
+One of our top played brain games is a fun and challenging mathematical game called Digits.

 ABOUT DIGITS MATHEMATICAL PUZZLE